 The following examples are provided to help users see how various scenes will affect the achieved overlap.
 As always, our Map Pilot application for iOS will help to manage the basics but knowing about your survey area's terrain and contents will go a long way towards collection proper data.

-This is an example of good, consistent overlap that was collected using the Map Pilot app.
-There will usually be some red areas around the edges that may not turn out perfectly but everything in the interior of the survey area will turn out very well as it is shaded mostly green and blue.
+This is an example of good and consistent overlap.
+There will usually be some red areas around the edges that may not turn out perfectly but everything in the interior of the survey area will turn out very well as it is shaded mostly dark blue and blue.

 This is an example or insufficient and inconsistent overlap that was collected using free flight and the camera intervalometer.
 Overlap like this will result in bad edges, large gaps, badly distorted imagery and a flat 3D model reconstruction except for in the green and blue areas.

 This shows that the overlap is mostly good but the lack of black dots, which represent the imaging locations, in various areas long the passes will result in poor reconstruction in those areas.
 Gaps in the imaging interval are caused by loss of line of site when using the Map Pilot app.

 The structure shown in the colorized DEM above are roughly 17 meters tall.
 When flying relatively low at 40 m, as was done for this survey, that will correspond to a significant reduction in the overlap achieved on the tops of the structure.
 Being that the structures were likely the target of the survey, this is not good...
 This is one of the main causes of the imagery being "swirly" on the tops of structures.
 This particular example worked out because it was feature rich.
 Flat roofs will not likely be so lucky.

 Elevation Difference Overlap Reduction in Terrain